What information is required for foreign payment initiation

 Fees for processing of the payment order will not be reimbursed.

 Investigations and amendmentsThe payer may ask to investigate the payment status or provide revised information for the payment order (except for the information on the amount and currency).
 If the payment has been already debited from the correspondent account, Danske Bank will inform the intermediary bank about the case, but the result of the revision will be under beneficiary’s bank consent.

-An application of request to revoke, amend or investigate a foreign payment may be submitted at all Danske Bank's offices in Estonia or via Danske eBank.
+An application of request to revoke, amend or investigate a foreign payment may be submitted at Danske Bank's office in Estonia or via Danske eBank.

 Payments in USD

 Danske Bank A/S Estonia branch services of foreign outgoing payments in USD currency is provided for companies registered in Estonia.

 Danske Bank Group does not execute outgoing USD payments to the following countries Sudan, Zimbabwe, Myanmar, Cuba, Syria, Democratic People's Republic of Korea (North Korea), Somalia.
 Danske Bank Group does not execute any operations with Iran.